arnelenero/reactorlib/docs/functional-components.md

 const MyComponent = withStore({ session })(withStyles(styles)(BaseComponent))
 ```

+The `compose` function is a very common _functional programming_ utility, and therefore if you are already familiar with the `compose` function from other libraries like Redux, this does exactly the same thing.
+While you are unlikely to import Reactor Library just for this function, it is provided here for convenience of using it with HOCs that Reactor Library provides.

 ## Adding State to Functional Components

 To circumvent the _stateless_ nature of functional components, where all you define are props, you would need to inject internal state into the component as props.